Big bet a bust in bid to allow sports gambling in California

-LOS ANGELES (AP) — The most expensive ballot proposition gamble in U.S. history went bust Tuesday as California voters overwhelmingly rejected sports betting, shooting down initiatives by Native American tribes and the gaming industry.
+LOS ANGELES (AP) — The most expensive ballot proposition gamble in U.S. history went bust Tuesday as California voters overwhelmingly rejected sports betting initiatives by Native American tribes and the gaming industry.

-The two groups raised nearly $600 million in competing efforts to expand gambling and try to capture a piece of a potential billion dollar market in the nation’s most populous state.
+About $460 million was raised in competing efforts to expand gambling and try to capture a share of a potential billion dollar market in the nation’s most populous state.
+Final contributions are still being tallied.

 But voters did not want a piece of that action.

-Note: This story has been updated to correct the amount raised in competing efforts to expand gambling.
-It was about $460 million, not $600 million, with final contributions still being tallied.